 ENTPs generally don't care for strict traditions or outdated rules.
 Rather, they prefer a working environment that is consistent, fair, balanced, and with laid-out expectations.
 For an ENTP, working with the freedom to do it their own way without strict deadlines is key.
 While ENTPs like to debate, they truly do love working with others who share the same zest and enthusiasm.
 In particular, brainstorming complex ideas with others can be satisfying, and the Visionary likes to get feedback that they're on the right path.

-It's common for a Visionary to end up in a managerial position or in a position that demands order and organization from others in a team.
 However, the ENTP must be careful when dishing out criticism.
 While they generally take conflict and negative feedback well, they are often blunt and overly honest when providing feedback to their colleagues.
 A Visionary would rather be respected than liked, but this can still cause unnecessary friction.
 A job that allows for creative freedom and abstract thinking to complex problems will be great for a Visionary.

 Best ENTP career matches

 Creative, analytical, and flexible, ENTPs often make phenomenal:

 - Financial Analysts